nikahmadz/Firedash/docs/index.md

 ## Installation

-To install Firedash, follow the following steps.
+To install Firedash, follow the following steps:

 1. Install required software into your computer.
 2. Download and extract Firedash files to your Firebase project on your computer.